Projects

 A Glass House on the Water

-How architects and builders solved the challenge of crafting a structurally sound glass house.
+How designers and builders solved the challenge of crafting a structurally sound glass house.

 February 3, 2023